Start and Pause CSS Animation

 transform:rotate(360deg);

-Is the magic ticket, we use this to control the animation.
-It’s pretty simple, but you can see we’re simply telling the browser to “transform” the CSS element.
-The transform we’re calling in is the rotate transformation and we’re going to rotate it 360 degrees.
+This snippet controls the animation.
+It’s pretty simple, but we’re simply telling the browser to “transform” the CSS element.
+The transform we’re calling in is the rotate transformation, and we’re going to rotate it 360 degrees.

-Then, the rest of the code is simply covering different browsers and email clients.
-You can see we’re targeting Mozilla clients, WebKit clients and non Webkit clients alike.
-If you’d like to read more about the different types of web browser and WebKit vs non-WebKit I’d recommend this fantastic Stackoverflow question.
+Then, the rest of the code simply covers different browsers and email clients.
+As you can see, we’re targeting Mozilla clients, WebKit clients and non Webkit clients alike.

-So, now we’ve set up the CSS animation we simply need to declare it for the element(s) we wish to animate.
-Simply create a class and call the animation we created, named “spin” like so:
+Now that we’ve set up the CSS animation, we can simply declare it for the element(s) we wish to animate.
+Create a class and call the animation we created (named “spin”) with the following code:

 .spin {